Current opening

 Over the years, I have seen a few books on how to become a scientist.
 Hans Selye, the author of the stress theory, wrote a good one: “From Dream to Discovery: On Being a Scientist.”
 I read it in Russian first, and then in English, and it left a deep impression on me.
 Other books on how to become a scientist, the majority, were not so useful.
 They explained typical career steps, emphasized the importance of networking, and in general were in line with contemporary corporate propaganda.
 Instead of reading the latter type of books, you may want to read Ayn Rand’s “The Fountainhead” or Frank Lloyd Wright’s “An Autobiography” – either contains a few lessons for a person who intends to dedicate his or her life to doing something creative and original!

 What to expect from working in my lab is illustrated by the painting “Volga Boatmen” by Ilya Repin, a great master of Russian realism.
 This painting shows how postdocs headed by the PI (in the red lab coat, on the stern of the laboratory) are enjoying their playful adventure and having fun, while each postdoc is exercising the freedom of selecting his own, individual research path.
-The image of the painting can be viewed on Wikimedia.
+Here is a photo of Repin's painting.

 On a more serious note, I have seen too many young (and not so young) enthusiasts who were grossly disappointed to discover that research is 99% hard work, and that an increase in research quality comes at the price of much greater increases both in the effort and time spent.
 Of course, fun, intellectual enjoyment, and creativity play indispensable roles in research.
 In fact, the life of a career scientist who does not see poetry in science, who cannot grasp the beauty of the “big picture,” and who is blind to intellectual elegance and deaf to “Eureka!” screams is just pity married to misery.
 But all these wonderful and truly indispensable things comprise a surprisingly small portion of the everyday life of the laboratory.
 Without having them, you should not go into research.
 But without being able to set them aside in a small corner of your life, while filling the rest of it with hard work, you may not achieve much.